puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

 ### Outcomes

-There are two global outcomes, `pending` (unresolved) and `indeterminate` (resolved), which are automatically set by the Nebula step supervisor.
-A step has a `pending` outcome if it is in any unresolved state other than `running`, and a step has an `indeterminate` outcome if it is in any resolved state other than `completed` and no outcome has been provided yet.
+There are two outcomes that apply to all step types: `pending` (unresolved) and `indeterminate` (resolved).
+They are automatically chosen by the Nebula step supervisor as needed.

-Any time after a step enters the `running` state and before it enters the `completed` state, it may define its outcome.
-Once an outcome is defined, it may not be changed.
+Any time after a step enters the `running` state and before it enters the `completed` state, it may **set** its outcome according to its step type.
+Once an outcome is set, it may not be changed.

+If no outcome has been set for a given step, the following rules apply to determine the outcome:

+* If the step is in any unresolved state, its outcome is `pending`.
+* If the step is in any resolved state, its outcome is `indeterminate`.

-Each step type has a particular set of fixed possible outcomes that part of the definition of the type.
-In addition, for each step type, one or more outcomes must be **desired**, which represents the default behavior for `dependsOn`.
+Each step type has a particular set of fixed possible outcomes, one or more of which must be **desired**, the default behavior when matching in `dependsOn`.

 We define the outcomes for `container` and `approval` step types:

 * `container`: `success` (desired), `failure`
 * `approval`: `approved` (desired), `rejected`

-We define a new YAML tag, `!Outcome`, to refer to the resolved outcome of a step.
-For example, to run a step when another step fails:
+We define a new YAML tag, `!Outcome`, to refer to the outcome of a step.
+For example, we may want to run a step when another step has failed:

 ```yaml
 when: